guilhermeugenio/guilhermeugenio/README.md

-👋 Hi, I'm Guilherme Eugênio.
+👋 Hi, I'm Guilherme Eugênio. \n
-👀 I’m interested in mobile development and machine learning.
-🌱 Currently learning about functional safety engineering.
-💼 Working as an engineer in functional safety at Ford.
-🎓 Studying Bachelor of Science in Exact and Technological Sciences at UFRB.
-💡 Passionate about innovation and technology.
+👀 I’m interested in mobile development and machine learning. \n 🌱 Currently learning about functional safety engineering. \n 💼 Working as an engineer in functional safety at Ford. \n 🎓 Studying Bachelor of Science in Exact and Technological Sciences at UFRB. \n 💡 Passionate about innovation and technology.

 <!---